scseely/AADLab/README.md

 First, make sure you are logged in.
 Run the following command:

 ```
-Connect-AzureRmAccount
+Connect-AzAccount
 ```

 Upon logging in, you can see a list of the subscriptions you have access to.
 List those subscriptions using the following:

 ```
-Get-AzureRmSubscription
+Get-AzSubscription
 ```

 From the list displayed, select the default subscription for your commands:

 ```
-Set-AzureRmContext -SubscriptionId <subscription GUID>
+Set-AzContext -SubscriptionId <subscription GUID>
 ```

 Verify that the right account is set by executing

 ```
-Get-AzureRmContext
+Get-AzContext
 ```

 Once logged in, you create two active directories with globally unique names.
+These names cannot be more than 27 characters long.
 Suggested names are:

-- < your email alias >AADMultiTenantLab1
+- < your email alias >AADLab1
-- < your email alias >AADMultiTenantLab2
+- < your email alias >AADLab2

 In the lab, we refer to these as the names

--  <i>UniquePart</i>AADMultiTenantLab1
+-  <i>UniquePart</i>AADLab1
--  <i>UniquePart</i>AADMultiTenantLab2
+-  <i>UniquePart</i>AADLab2

 This is one of the tasks you need to do from the portal.
 To create an Azure Active Directory, follow these steps:

 1. Open your web browser and navigate to [https://portal.azure.com/#create/hub](https://portal.azure.com/#create/hub).
 2. In the search box, enter _Azure Active Directory_
 3. Click on _Create_
-4. For _Organization name_ and _Initial domain name_, enter <i>UniquePart</i>AADMultiTenantLab1
+4. For _Organization name_ and _Initial domain name_, enter <i>UniquePart</i>AADLab1
 5. Click on _Create_
-6. Repeat steps 1-5, using <i>UniquePart</i>AADMultiTenantLab2 for the other Azure Active Directory.
+6. Repeat steps 1-5, using <i>UniquePart</i>AADLab2 for the other Azure Active Directory.
 You can do this while Azure provisions the first AAD.

 The operations should complete in about one minute.
 At this time, you should be able to see both AAD instances from the portal.
 If you click on your name in the upper right hand corner of the portal, you will see an option to _Switch Directory_.
 Click on that.